grafana/grafana-operator/documentation/design_proposal/001_organization.md

 metadata:
   name: user1
 spec:
-    users:
     - login: user1
       email: user1@github.com
       role: admin
       name: user1
       theme: light
       isGrafanaAdmin: true
-        isDisabled: true
+      isDisabled: false
       password:
-        secretName: mysecret
+        secretName: usersecret
         key: password
-        organization: organiaztionX
     - login: user2
-        email: noreply@grafana.com
+      email: noreply2@grafana.com
       role: Viewer
-        organization: organiaztionX
+      password:
+        secretName: user2secret
+        key: password
+    - login: user3
+      email: noreply3@grafana.com
+      role: Viewer
+      password:
+        secretName: user3secret
+        key: password
 ```

 ## Work Plan

-Implement the new CR one at the time.
+Implement the new CR, add each API one by one.

+- Organiaztion
+- User
+- Team

 ## Open questions

+- We need to come up with a better name for kind: Organization.
+- The default organiaztion is called `Main Org.` I think most of our users will use this organiaztion.
+How should we help them use it,
+  it's a rather strange name and in the current design they will have to define that name to use it.
+- Should we define the user under a organiaztion if it's already defined as it's default organiaztion when creating the user?
 - How do we manage each of these new CRs? would it be through a higher level operator that manages organization related resources? or would it be a controller per resource?
-### Same username

-Need to find out if i can have the same username in different organiaztions.

-### Ldap/openid users

-I assume a user that is managed through ldap or similar can be a part of a team.
-If logged in through LDAP my guess is that a local user gets created when the user logins in for the first time.
-Need to verify this.

-### Default organaiztion

-Does the default organaiztion have a name?
-The id is 1.
-Is there any config in grafana.ini that might create issues with default organiaztion vs not?
-For example we probably need to test a bit how [auto_assign_org](https://grafana.com/docs/grafana/latest/administration/configuration/#auto_assign_org) works.

 ## Related issues